sagemath/sagewiki_to_gh-2022-10-10/padicSageDays/Projects/SkewPolynomials.md

 === Bugs ===

-Do not derive from PolynomialRing_general since this class assumes that the variable commutes with the constant
+Do not derive from !PolynomialRing_general since this class assumes that the variable commutes with the constants (probably rather hard: need to rewrite many things)